 Tips for a stable, fulfilling relationship

-Many couples make a special effort to plan a romantic Valentine's Day — from dinner at a swanky restaurant to an intimate night at a hotel downtown.
-But what about the other 364 days of the year?
+Many couples make a special effort to plan a romantic Valentine's Day, Anniversary, New Year's Eve or birthday celebration — from dinner at a swanky restaurant to an intimate night at a hotel downtown.
+But what about the rest of the year?

 The truth is, with jobs, kids and other daily responsibilities commanding much of your time and emotional energy, you may not be giving your relationship as much attention as other aspects of your life — and that neglect can lead to serious problems.